-- Consistently leveraging technology and innovation to ensure effective support to business units and excellent speedy customer service delivery to our customers. - Spearhead efficiency in both process and cost by streamlining all process steps in order to provide faster, convenient and seamless service to our esteemed customers, ensure value for money and eliminate waste. - 3.
-Developing our human capital by enhancing people productivity through training.
+- 1. Constantly leveraging technology and innovation to ensure excellent and timely customer service delivery to our customers. - 2.
+Driving efficiency in all our processes by streamlining all processes to provide faster, more convenient and seamless service to our esteemed customers, ensure value for money and eliminate waste. - 3.
+Developing our human capital by enhancing people productivity which would lead to an increase in social well-being, increased productivity, and improved rates of participation, all of which contribute to the growth of the Bank. - 4.
+Strict adherence to regulatory and internal corporate and compliance policies and guidelines. - 5.
+Building and maintaining strong key stakeholder relationships across board.